Reviews You Can Rely On

 Stability

-With such a high stack and extreme rocker, it's no surprise that this shoe was less stable than the other models we tested.
+With such a thick stack and extreme rocker, it's no surprise that this shoe was less stable than the other models we tested.
 That said, the wide forefoot outsole of 4.8 inches does add stability when landing on your forefoot.
 Strong runners won't have issues on moderate terrain, but those with less experience may find the model tweaky.
 Off-camber terrain makes the lower stability more noticeable, and extended periods caused fatigue during our testing.
 The Agravic Speed Ultra is best for straight-ish hardpacked trails where there are fewer sharp changes of direction and more consistent footing.
 In a race or PR attempt, you will likely receive more stability as your focus narrows and your effort increases — generally, the most instability occurred when we were more relaxed.
 Due to this, we recommend this more for tempo style efforts, whereas another shoe is supplemented for everyday training.

 adidas terrex agravic speed ultra - the rocker of the adidas terrex agravic speed ultra is built to go...